nodejs/node/doc/api/webcrypto.md

 * Type: {ArrayBuffer|TypedArray|DataView|Buffer}

 The initialization vector must be unique for every encryption operation using a given key.

-The AES-GCM specification recommends that this contain at least 12 random bytes.
+Ideally, this is a deterministic 12-byte value that is computed in such a way that it is guaranteed to be unique across all invocations that use the same key.
+Alternatively, the initialization vector may consist of at least 12 cryptographically random bytes.
+For more information on constructing initialization vectors for AES-GCM, refer to Section 8 of [NIST SP 800-38D][].

 #### `aesGcmParams.name`